 Once the two pockets were embroidered, I soaked and trimmed them to properly finish my embroidery.

 I chose the position of the pockets by pinning them on the apron.
-Once their position was validated, I pressed them onto the apron by sewing them two millimeters from the edge with navy blue thread.
+Once their position was approved, I pressed them onto the apron by sewing them two millimeters from the edge with navy blue thread.

-The pockets in progress
+Pockets in progress

 Our introductory embroidery course